simplesamlphp/simplesamlphp-module-oidc/UPGRADE.md

 - (optional) Issuer - you can now override the issuer (OP identifier).
 If not set, it falls back to current scheme, host and optionally a port (as in all previous module versions).
 - (optional) OpenID Federation related options (needed if federation capabilities are to be used):
+  - enabled or disabled federation capabilities
+  - federation caching adapter and its arguments
   - PKI keys - federation keys used for example to sign federation entity statements
   - signer algorithm
   - entity statement duration